Lunar rover: SLIM's LEV Rovers

-The SLIM lander has two rovers onboard, Lunar Excursion Vehicle 1 (LEV-1) (hopper) and Lunar Excursion Vehicle 2 (LEV-2), also known as Sora-Q, a tiny rover developed by JAXA in joint cooperation with Tomy, Sony Group, and Doshisha University.
+The SLIM lander has two rovers on board, Lunar Excursion Vehicle 1 (LEV-1) (hopper) and Lunar Excursion Vehicle 2 (LEV-2), also known as Sora-Q, a tiny rover developed by JAXA in joint cooperation with Tomy, Sony Group, and Doshisha University.
 The first rover has direct-to-Earth communication.
 The second rover is designed to change its shape to traverse around the landing site over a short lifespan of two hours.
 SLIM was launched on September 6, 2023, and reached lunar orbit on 25 December 2023.
 The two rovers were successfully deployed and landed separately from SLIM shortly before its own landing on 19 January 2024.
 LEV-1 conducted seven hops over 107 minutes on lunar surface and LEV-2 imaged SLIM on lunar surface.

 Jinchan

 Chinese Chang'e 6 sample return mission carries a mini rover called Jinchan to conduct infrared spectroscopy of lunar surface and imaged Chang'e 6 lander on lunar surface.